 The most outstanding of them was Abhinavagupta Acharya (c.
 950 to c.
-1020 C.E) a great philosopher, intellectual and a spiritual descendant of Somananda the founder of the Pratyabijnya the “recognition” metaphysics school of Kashmiri Saivite monism.
-Abhinavagupta was a many sided genius and a prolific writer on Shaivism, aesthetics, music and a variety of other subjects.
-Among his most notable philosophic works are the Isvara-pratyabhijña-vimarsini and the more detailed Isvara-pratyabhijña-vivrti-vimarsini, both commentaries on Isvara-pratyabhijña (Recognition of God”), by Utpaladeva an earlier philosopher of the pratyabhijna school .
+1020 C.E) a great philosopher, intellectual and a spiritual descendant of Somananda the founder of the Pratyabhijna, the “recognition” metaphysics school of Kashmiri Saivite monism.
+Abhinavagupta was a many sided genius and a prolific writer on Shaivism, Tantra, aesthetics, Natya, music and a variety of other subjects.
+Among his most notable philosophic works are the Isvara-pratyabhijña-vimarshini and the more detailed Isvara-pratyabhijña-vivrti-vimarsini, both commentaries on Isvara-pratyabhijña (Recognition of God) by Utpaladeva , an earlier philosopher of the pratyabhijna school .

-Abhinavgupta always described himself as kashmirika, from the land of Kashmira.
+Abhinavagupta always described himself as kashmirika, as one hailing from the land of Kashmira.

-It is believed that Abhinava was a Yoginibhu, i.e. born of a Yogini.
-The Kaula system believes that a progeny of parents who are sincere devotees of Lord Shiva is endowed with exceptional spiritual and intellectual prowess and will be a depository of knowledge.
+It is believed that Abhinava was a Yoginibhu, i.e. born of a Siddha and Yogini.
+The Kaula system believes that a progeny of parents who are sincere devotees of Lord Shiva is endowed with exceptional spiritual and intellectual prowess; and ,will be a depository of knowledge.

-He was also referred to as Abhinavagupta_pada.
-The suffix pada signifies a reverential form of address.
+He was also referred to as Abhinavagupta-pada.
+The suffix pada signifies a reverential form of address (say, just as in Sri Shankara Bhagavat-pada) .
 There is also a clever explanation of the term “gupta_pada” which translates to “one with hidden limbs” , a poetic synonym for snake.
-Thus, Abhinava was also regarded as an incarnation of Sesha , the legendry serpent.
+Thus, Abhinava was also regarded as an incarnation of Sesha , the legendary serpent.

-His father Narasimha gupta, after the death of his wife Vimalakala, assumed an ascetic way of life; and yet continued to bring up his three children.
+His father Narasimha gupta (aka.
+Cukhulaka), after the death of his wife Vimalakala, assumed an ascetic way of life; and yet continued to bring up his three children (two sons : Abhinava, Manorata and the daughter Amba).
 He became more focused on his spiritual endeavor.
 He was Abhinava’s first teacher.
 Abhinava, later, recalled with gratitude the training he received from his father in grammar (pitra sa sabda-gahane-krta-sampravesah ), logic, literature and music (geya vidya).

 As regards his immediate family, it is said, Abhinava had a younger brother Manoratha and an elder sister Amba.
-Manoratha was one among Abhinava’s earlier batch of disciples; and one of his fellow students was Karna who married Amba.
-Karna and Amba had a son Yogis war _datta who was precociously talented in Yoga.
-After the death of her husband, Amba too devoted herself entirely to Yoga and to worship of Shiva.
-Amba’s in-laws too became devote followers of Abhinava.
+Manoratha was one among Abhinava’s earlier batch of disciples.
+And, one of his fellow students was Karna married Amba.
+Karna and Amba had a son Yogeshwar–datta , who was precociously talented in Yoga.
+After the death of her husband, Amba too devoted herself entirely to Yoga and to the worship of Shiva.
+Later, Amba’s in-laws too became devote followers of Abhinava.